xrdocs/design/_blogs/2020-10-01-peering-fabric-hld_3_5.md

 Sightline comprises the scalable distributed services responsible for network data collection, attack analysis, and mitigation coordination across the network.
 Each Sightline virtual machine appliance can be configured in a specific solution role.
 One of the deployed appliances is configured as the leader appliance maintaining the configuration for the entire Sightline cluster.
 In order to scale collection of network data, multiple collectors can be deployed to collect Netflow, SNMP, and BGP data.
 This data is then aggregated and used for traffic analysis and attack detection.
 Sightline elements can be configured via CLI or via the web UI once the UI appliance is operational.
-The following lists the different roles for Sightline VM appliances.
+The following lists the different roles for Sightline VM appliances:

 Role | Description | Required
 -----|-------------|-----------